Sound Analysis Workshop

 The course is presented at the Imogene Powers Johnson Center for Birds and Biodiversity, home of the Cornell Lab of Ornithology, in Ithaca, New York.

-For the April 2019 workshop the standard fee is $1,430, but students enrolled in a degree program are eligible for the discount rate of $1,080.
+The standard fee for the workshop is approximately $1,430, but students enrolled in a degree program are eligible for the discount rate of $1,080.
 A deposit of $300 is required to reserve a place.
 The fee includes tuition, course materials, lunch for six days, a one-year license for Raven Pro and a hard copy of the Raven Pro User’s Manual.
 (Students may renew the Raven license for as long as they remain students.)
 Participants are responsible for their transportation, accommodation, and meals other than lunch.
 A range of accommodations is available nearby.

 Workshop registration is open to anyone.
 However, we ask that potential participants first complete a brief online questionnaire about interests and background, in order to ensure a good match between workshop content and participant interests..